openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/accessibility/_index.md

 ## Examples and References for Accessibility

 - An initial list of digital repositories for software can be found at https://www.comses.net/resources/trusted-digital-repositories/ [perhaps this will become part of the OMF website?]
-- full list of OSI approved licenses at https://opensource.org/licenses and more useful guidance at https://choosealicense.com/